irfaanmeah/Prediction-of-Next-order-date/README.md

 # Prediction-of-Next-order-date

-The purpose of this document is to look at other possible objectives that can be met with dataset of Instacart from Kaggle.
+The purpose of this document is to look at other possible objectives that can be met with the dataset of Instacart from Kaggle.